This was written in November 2010, when rates were historically low.

 Rates up 300% Since May

-Many folks who are in the know claim this may be the last increase until after Q1 2011, unless something drastic happens in the economy (like say an inflationary Tax is implemented (can you spell HST)).
-The Bank of Canada’s CPI Target of around 2.0% is still above the current rate (1.6% using their basket of goods), so in the Bank’s estimation inflation is still under control, so that is another reason that rates may not be going up much soon.
-Given how fragile the U.S. economy is proving, we may not see any more increases for the next little while, but remember these low rates are still historically low, and now is the time to take advantage of them.
+Many folks in the know claim this may be the last increase until after Q1 2011 unless something drastic happens in the economy (like, say an inflationary Tax is implemented (can you spell HST)).
+The Bank of Canada’s CPI Target of around 2.0% is still above the current rate (1.6% using their basket of goods), so in the Bank’s estimation, inflation is still under control, so that is another reason that rates may not be going up much soon.
+Given how fragile the U.S. economy is proving, we may not see any more increases for the next little while, but remember, these low rates are still historically low, and now is the time to take advantage of them.

 What do I mean by taking advantage of low rates?
 If you are in a variable rate debt class situation (like a line of credit or variable rate mortgage), now is the time to pay off your debt while the interest charges are low, and you get more bang for your buck, and you can pay more of your principle off.
 Did you think I was saying go out and buy things on credit?
 You don’t read this blog much, do you?